Ask Experts Questions for FREE Help!

 Loads shall not exceed the running amps plus 25 %, 5500x/240v= 23 amps+25%=28.75Amps, next standard size wire is #10.

-The only draw back to this is that you must use #10 wire thru out the circuit.plus if there is ever a problem with the circuit the entire heat system is out of commission.
+The only draw back to this is that you must use #10 wire through out the circuit.plus if there is ever a problem with the circuit the entire heat system is out of commission.

 I would run two 20 amp 240 volt circuits, split the heaters up in any fashion.
-Much easier to work with #12 cable, take my word for it. #10 solid wire is very stiff, and prone to bad connections on the heat devices. i would have more than one stat also, one for each room and the hall is on the living room circuit.
+Much easier to work with #12 cable, take my word for it. #10 solid wire is very stiff, and prone to bad connections on the heat devices.
+I would have more than one stat also, one for each room and the hall is on the living room circuit.

 New Member